A major new novel about a gypsy woman exiled for betraying her people, from the prize-winning author of DANCER

 A box of Latin manuscripts comes to light in an Argentine flea market.
 An apocryphal invention by some 17th or 18th century scolar, or a transcript of what it appears to be – a hitherto unheard of letter to St Augustine to a woman he renounced for chastity?
 VITA BREVIS is both an entrancing human document and a fascinating insight into the life and philosophy of St.Augustine.
 Gaarder’s interpretation of Floria’s letter is as playful, inventive and questioning as SOPHIE’S WORLD.

-We join San in 1970s rural South Korea, a young girl ostracised from her community.
-She meets a girl called Namae, and they become friends until one afternoon changes everything.
-Following a moment of physical intimacy in a minari field, Namae violently rejects San, setting her on a troubling path of quashed desire and isolation.
+San is a lonely child, ostracised from her community.
+She soon finds a friend in a girl called Namae, until one afternoon changes everything.
+Following a moment of intimacy in a minari field, Namae violently rejects San, setting her on a troubling path.